Vocational Nursing

 All applicants must take the Test of Essential Academic Skills (TEAS) Exam and submit results along with the completed application packet.
 The college offers on-campus TEAS testing at its MLK Campus.
 Information on registration and preparation for the TEAS Exam can be found here.

-*Information and qualifications are subject to change.
-Please review the Documentation before submitting applications.
-For questions please call the Nursing Education office @ (210) 486-2055
+- Information and qualifications are subject to change.
+Please review the documentation provided before submitting your application.

-No person shall, on the basis of race, color, sex, pregnancy, religion, creed, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, sexual orientation, gender, transgender status, gender identity, gender expression, veteran or military status (including special disabled veteran, Vietnam-era veteran, or recently separated veteran), predisposing genetic characteristics, domestic violence victim status, any other protected category under applicable local, state or federal law, or persons who have opposed discrimination or participated in any complaint process on campus or before a government agency, be excluded from participation in, denied the benefits of, or subjected to discrimination in employment or under any program or activity sponsored or conducted by the College District.
-H.1.1
+St. Philip's College does not discriminate on the basis of race, color, sex, pregnancy, religion, creed, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, sexual orientation, gender, transgender status, gender identity, gender expression, veteran or military status (including special disabled veteran, Vietnam-era veteran, or recently separated veteran), predisposing genetic characteristics, domestic violence victim status, or any other protected category under applicable local, state, or federal law.
+This policy applies to all programs and activities sponsored or conducted by the College District.

 ![]() |